Last Updated on

 Crypto trading is supported by 24/7.
 We have not traded outside of typical US business hours, so it’s possible spreads grow during certain times of the day.
 Interestingly, stocks on Robinhood show volume metrics but crypto doesn’t show any volume data.

-4) Margin trading
+4) Crypto margin trading

 Although Robinhood does allow margin accounts, as of now, Robinhood does not allow crypto to be traded on margin.
 In order to trade on margin and get a better bang for your buck, Crypto-ML recommends trading Bitcoin Futures.